FREQuency ATTribution: benchmarking frequency-based occlusion for time series data: Related Work

 \section{Related Work}

-The field of interpretability methods includes many approaches, which can also be used in a wide variety of domains.
-However, most of the methods were initially developed for image analysis and must therefore be transferred to other domains accordingly.
+The field of interpretability methods includes many approaches that can be applied across a wide variety of domains.
+However, most of these methods were initially developed for image analysis and must therefore be adapted to other domains accordingly.
 Arrieta et al. provide a good overview of existing interpretability methods~\cite{arrieta2020explainable}.
-Regardless of the modality, the goal of each of these methods is to make the reasoning process of neural networks more explainable so that they can be used in the context of safety-critical applications.
-This is currently not possible due to ethical and legal limitations that apply to black box applications.
+Regardless of the modality, the goal of each of these methods is to make the reasoning process of neural networks more explainable, enabling their use in safety-critical applications.
+This is currently not possible due to ethical and legal limitations that apply to black-box applications.